srajeevteaching/lab-10-alex-sebastian-jonathan/README.md

 Problem
 The file morsecode.txt (accompanying this handout) contains the Morse code translation for letters A to Z, digits 0 to 9, and some punctuation symbols.
-Write a program that loads this file into a dictionary obect that maps Morse code symbols to their corresponding letter, digit, or punctuation symbol.
+Write a program that loads this file into a dictionary object that maps Morse code symbols to their corresponding letter, digit, or punctuation symbol.
 The program should then ask the user for the name of a file containing Morse code and, using the dictionary, decode its contents to the console.
-Use the files morse1.txt, morse2.txt, and morse3.txt (accopanying this handout) to test your program.
+Use the files morse1.txt, morse2.txt, and morse3.txt (accompanying this handout) to test your program.

 Instructions
 Create a new Python file and place intro comments using the template below.